How to Choose the Right DNA Paternity Test: Legal, At-Home, and Prenatal Options

 Paternity Test

-At-home paternity tests provide a convenient way to collect DNA samples from the comfort of your home before sending them to a lab for analysis.
+At-home DNA paternity tests allow you to collect samples privately and conveniently, shipping them to a certified lab for analysis.

 Advantages: